 ORAU may conduct business in international markets and therefore, company operations might be subject to laws and regulations of different countries.
-When faced with uncertainty and hesitation concerning ethics of doing business in different countries, initially the established regulations in the country of operation should be complied with.
+When there are concerns about ethical practices in doing business in different countries, the regulations established in the country where the business is conducted should be followed as a priority.
 If complying with the regulations in the country and/ or countries of operation shall have adverse consequences concerning the ethical values adopted by ORAU, then we should seek solutions within our existing code of ethics and procedures.